 What are bitcoins?
-The world’s first investment that you can frictionlessly spend and send!
+The world’s first decentralized digital currency!

-Whether you want to buy a chai latte or send money to family overseas, only bitcoin allows you to effortlessly and instantly do so at the touch of a button.
-No more bank drafts, wire transfers, and credit card fees.
-Welcome to the 21st century!
+Whether you want to buy a chai latte or support family overseas, only bitcoin gives you the freedom to do so instantly at the touch of a button.
+No more waiting in line at the branch and no more hefty bank fees.
+This is the 21st century.
+This is bitcoin.

 Bitcoin is here, and Bitconomy is here to get you ready.

 Bitcoin transactions occur on the world’s largest peer-to-peer network to give people complete control over their money.
-No one owns Bitcoin and the software is open-source, making it transparent and accountable for everyone.
-It was created in 2008 by an anonymous group of programmers who went by the pseudonym “Satoshi Nakamoto”.
-There is no central bank and no central regulating authority.
+The software is also open-source, making it transparent and accountable.
+The idea for Bitcoin was propsed in late 2008 by an anonymous group of programmers who went by the pseudonym “Satoshi Nakamoto” and the idea was implemented on Jan.
+3, 2009.

-bitcoin’s scarcity is mathematically ensured – unlike other currencies that are subject to political intervention. bitcoin can also be purchased and sent to anyone in the world with an internet connection, uniting 2 billion people in one marketplace.
+bitcoin’s scarcity is mathematically ensured – unlike other currencies that are subject to unpredictable inflation. bitcoin can also be purchased and sent to anyone in the world with an internet connection, uniting 2 billion people in one marketplace.

 Bitcoin (capital “B”) is a global payment system that instantly and securely transfers value in the form of bitcoin (lowercase “b”).